api-playground/registry_package-tests/README.md

 # registry_package-tests
-Confirm webhooks are produced when registry packages are published
+Confirm webhooks are produced when registry packages are published.